-In our series 10 minutes with, we introduce some of our senior executives and get their take on how the media and technology landscape is changing.
+In our series, 10 Minutes With, we introduce some of our senior executives and get their take on how the media and technology landscape is changing.

-ISM: What path did you take to get to the place you are now in your career?
+What path did you take to get to the place you are now in your career?

 In 2001, I joined JHE Production Group as employee number seven where I produced events, booked acts, managed staging and ultimately built a robust event production division.
 We produced Red Hot Chili Peppers shows, stunt shows, hosted dignitary events with the likes of George W. Bush.
 The focus was on experiential activation and consumer interaction.
-We built, sold and managed the Sprint/Nextel activation for the NASCAR Sprint Cup Series.
+We built, sold and managed the Sprint/Nextel entitlement sponsorship for the NASCAR Sprint Cup Series.
 It was there that I became an expert in mobile marketing experiences.

 I started Traction Event Labs, a special event production company focused on NASCAR, in 2015.
 The focus at Traction was high end hospitality experiences like the NASCAR garage bar and grill and the Battle of Bristol — the largest college football game in the world — at Bristol Motor Speedway.
 We hosted Virginia Tech v.
 Tennessee in 2016 and ran all of the in-house VIP hospitality at the event.